GValiente/catch-mini/README.md

 catch-mini is a minimal subset of [Catch2 C++ test framework](https://github.com/catchorg/Catch2), implemented in less than 300 lines of code.

 It is distributed as a single header file.
+To replace Catch with catch-mini you only need to replace this header file, so if you only need Catch's basic functionality (TEST_CASE and REQUIRE macros), maybe catch-mini can be useful to you.

 ## Why do we need yet another C++ test framework?